sarroutbi/clevis-pkcs11-pin/ARCHITECTURE.md

 Clevis will perform the role of a PKCS#11 application, as described in the [RFC 7512: The PKCS #11 URI Scheme][2].
 Clevis software will be extended through a new pin, so that it can be configured according to the information detailed in that RFC.

 PKCS#11 protocol determines that a PIN must be configured into the hardware device so that unlocking process is successful.
-Clevis will allow users to unlock a particular encrypted disk, so that the user does not have to provide the PIN everytime unlocking is needed.
+Clevis will allow users to unlock a particular encrypted disk, so that the user does not have to provide the PIN every time unlocking is needed.
 User will configure the PIN in the device, and will provide a mean to notify that PIN to Clevis.

 Initially, RFC7512 defines a mechanism to specify a special kind of URI (the `pkcs11` URI), that allows identifying both a device and also the information required for it to be unlocked.
 Special attention deserves the parameters `pin-value` and `pin-source`, which allow specifying the value of the PIN or the location of the PIN respectively. `pin-source` usage is preferred to `pin-value`, due to security constraints.
 However, Clevis will understand both parameters.
 Below you can find two examples of PKCS#11 URIs using previous described parameters: